Home Culture 33 Businesses to Check Out in Hoboken’s Monroe Center for the Arts

 A post shared by Urban Arts at Monroe (@urbanartsatmonroe)

 Whether it’s intricate drawing or a preschool art class, Urban Arts is a great outlet for self-expression and creativity.
-The studio offers age-appropriate projects including early-age art exploration, comic book illustration and digital art, and even independent study classes.
+The studio provides age-appropriate projects, including early-age art exploration, comic book illustration and digital art, and even independent study classes.
 Founders Justine Uva and Patricia Morale are passionate about all facets of artistic expression and have put a lifetime of hard work into Urban Arts.
-Submit questions on Urban Art’s website for more information or call at 201-222-5400.

 Yuki’s Coffee + Bakery | Suite E101